-For our Pirate Day, I happen to have a fun pirate game for the kids to play, Super Pop Up Pirate, so I incorporated into our day.
+For our Pirate Day, I happen to have fun pirate games for the kids to play, Super Pop Up Pirate and Don’t Rock the Boat, so I incorporated into our day.
 You can also make your own games like Walk the Plank and Ring Toss.
 For Walk the Plank, place a long piece of wood across your kiddie pool and have the kids “walk the plank.”
 For Ring Toss, attach hooks to a cardboard box.
 You can decorate the box with a pirate map or just wrap it in colored paper.
 Then have the kids toss rings onto the hooks!

 Make Your Own Swords